OOTB's Guide to Rush 2023!

-3. Quartet: You will sing a voice part of your choice for one of our songs in a quartet with three current group members.
-Feel free to bring sheet music with you (sheet music and audio files will be given to you), but please be familiar with your part before coming to auditions!
+4. Quartet: You will sing a voice part of your choice for one of our songs in a quartet with three current group members.
+We will give you sheet music in your audition packet; it is also linked on the right side of this page, along with audio files to help you practice.
+Please be familiar with your part before coming to auditions!

-4. Solo: You will sing one song of your choosing - past OOTB members have auditioned with songs ranging from country music to Broadway!
-Your solo can be as short as a verse and a chorus, but whatever you sing, make sure it's something you enjoy!
+5. Solo: You will sing one song of your choosing—past OOTB members have auditioned with songs ranging from country music to Broadway!
+We ask that you sing a portion of music roughly the length of a verse and a chorus.
+Whatever you sing, make sure it's something you enjoy!
 If you love what you're singing, it will come across in the audition room.